SpyrosLefkaditis/fibrohash/README.md

 ---

+## Framework Overview

+**Purpose**: FibroHash is a comprehensive cryptographic password generation framework that implements industry-standard security practices with enhanced analysis and compliance validation capabilities.

+**Production Use**: The password generation is cryptographically secure using Python's `secrets` module and industry-standard PBKDF2-HMAC-SHA256.
+The framework is suitable for production use in system administration, security auditing, and educational environments.

+**Technical Approach**: This implementation combines proven cryptographic techniques (PBKDF2, HMAC, CSPRNG) with comprehensive security analysis tools, providing both secure password generation and detailed entropy validation for compliance and educational purposes.

+---

-**Disclaimer**: FibroHash implements current cryptographic best practices.
+**Technical Disclaimer**: FibroHash implements current cryptographic best practices for educational purposes.
 Users should evaluate security requirements and keep software updated.
 No cryptographic system provides absolute security.